Kyle Whittingham

-Kyle David Whittingham (born November 21, 1959) is an American college football coach and former player.
-He has been the head football coach at the University of Utah since 2005 and is the all-time leader in wins for the Utes.
-Prior to becoming the head coach at Utah, Whittingham served as defensive coordinator of the Utes for ten seasons.
-He won AFCA Coach of the Year and the Paul "Bear" Bryant Award in 2008 after leading that year's team to an undefeated season, including a win in the 2009 Sugar Bowl over the Alabama Crimson Tide.
-As of September 2025, he is the second longest tenured FBS coach (with one school), trailing only Kirk Ferentz.
+Kyle David Whittingham (born November 21, 1959) is an American college football coach and former player, currently the head football coach at the University of Michigan.
+Whittingham previously served as the head coach at the University of Utah from 2005 until 2025, and is the all-time leader in wins for the program.
+He served as defensive coordinator of the Utes for ten seasons prior, having spent 32 consecutive seasons with the program.
+Whittingham won AFCA Coach of the Year and the Paul "Bear" Bryant Award after leading the 2008 Utah team to an undefeated 13-0 season.
+He is the son of Fred Whittingham, and the older brother of Cary and Freddie Whittingham.

 Playing career

-A graduate of Provo High School, Whittingham was all-state at linebacker and fullback and earned two letters in baseball for the Bulldogs.
-He remained in Provo and played college football for the Brigham Young University (BYU) Cougars from 1978 through 1981.
-His father, Fred, was BYU's linebacker coach, and later the defensive coordinator, under longtime head coach LaVell Edwards.
-In his senior season in 1981, he was the WAC Defensive Player of the Year, and the defensive MVP of the Holiday Bowl.
-Whittingham played in the first four Holiday Bowls; he was a running back as a freshman in the inaugural and a linebacker in the next three, during which he recorded 27 tackles.
+As a graduate of Provo High School, Whittingham was all-state at linebacker and fullback, also earning two letters in baseball for the Bulldogs.
+He remained in Provo, Utah and played college football at Brigham Young University (BYU) for the Cougars from 1978 through 1981.
+His father, Fred Whittingham, was the defensive coordinator under longtime head coach, LaVell Edwards.
+As a junior in 1980, he was second-team All-Western Athletic Conference (WAC).
+As a senior in 1981, he was first-team All-WAC, WAC Defensive Player of the Year, and an honorable mention All-American by the Associated Press.
+Whittingham played in the first four Holiday Bowls.
+He was a running back as a freshman in the 1978 Holiday Bowl and a linebacker in the next three, during which he recorded 27 tackles and was the defensive MVP in 1981.
 In 2009, he was inducted into the Holiday Bowl Hall of Fame.

-Whittingham graduated from BYU in 1981 and went on to play linebacker for the Denver Gold and New Orleans Breakers of the USFL and the Calgary Stampeders of the CFL.
-He also played for the Los Angeles Rams' replacement squad in 1987.
+Whittingham went on to sign with the Denver Broncos of the National Football League (NFL), as an undrafted free agent for spring training in 1982.
+He was released by the Broncos on July 29, 1982.
+After being cut, he played linebacker for the Denver Gold and New Orleans Breakers of the United States Football League (USFL) in 1983 and 1984, respectively.
+Whittingham also played for the Los Angeles Rams of the NFL in 1987 as a replacement player.
+He was a teammate of his brother, Cary Whittingham, and was coached by his father, who was the linebackers coach for the Rams.

 Coaching career

 Early coaching career

-Whittingham became a graduate assistant for BYU during the 1985 and 1986 seasons.
+In 1985, Whittingham became a graduate assistant for the BYU Cougars after completing his degree in 1984.
 In 1987, Whittingham was named defensive coordinator at the College of Eastern Utah.
+He coached there for one season before taking a job at Idaho State University (ISU).

+Utah

-He coached there for a season before taking a job at Idaho State University (ISU).
-After five seasons at ISU, Whittingham joined the Utah staff as defensive line coach, working alongside his father, Fred.
+After five seasons at ISU, Whittingham joined the University of Utah as the defensive line coach, working under his father, Fred Whittingham.
 In the 1995 season, Whittingham replaced his father as the defensive coordinator, who had been hired as the linebackers coach for the Oakland Raiders.
-Whittingham remained the defensive coordinator for ten years, serving under both Ron McBride and Urban Meyer, until being named head coach in 2004.
+Whittingham remained the defensive coordinator for ten years, serving under head coaches Ron McBride and Urban Meyer, until being named head coach in 2004.